Neuro Linguistic Programming

 All of this leaves me with an overwhelming impression that the analyzed base of scientific articles is treated just as theater decoration, being the background for the pseudoscientific farce, which NLP appears to be.
 Using “scientific” attributes, which is so characteristic of pseudoscience, is manifested also in other aspects of NLP activities.
 It is primarily revealed in the language – full of borrowings from science or expressions referring to it, devoid of any scientific meaning.
 It is seen already in the very name neuro-linguistic programming - which is a cruel deception.
 At the neuronal level it provides no explanation and it has nothing in common with academic linguistics or programming.
 Similarly impressive sounding and similarly empty are expressions used for formulation of tenets of the concept, such as sub-modalities, pragmagraphics, surface structure, deep structure, accessing cue, and non accessing movement.

 My analysis leads undeniably to the statement that NLP represents pseudoscientific rubbish, which should be mothballed forever.
 One may even come to believe that my analysis was a vain effort after all.
 It yielded the same conclusions as the ones arrived at by Sharpley (1984, 1987), Heap (1988) and others.
 Without doubt, NLP represents big business offering and tempting people with amazing changes, personal development and, what is worst, therapy.
 In this respect the analysis is an update of the state of knowledge on the subject by reviews published in the period after the latest analyses.
-Furthermore, is also provides arguments sufficient to answer the following ethical question: Is using and selling something nonexistent and ineffective ethical?
+Furthermore, it also provides arguments sufficient to answer the following ethical question: Is using and selling something nonexistent and ineffective ethical?

 And finally the conclusion: